qmacro/cloud-platform-workflow-virtual-pilot/exercises/09/readme.md

 :point_right: Create a series of sections and fields as shown in the screenshot below, taking care to specify the context path values exactly (pay attention to upper/lower case details).
 For all fields except for the "Your comments" field, use the field properties on the right hand side to set the "Mode" to "Display-Only".

 ![form fields](formfields.png)

+> Notice that the letter "I"s in the above context paths are capitalized, i.e. `productInfo` and `Id`.

 :point_right: In the properties for the "Your comments" field, specify "Text Area" for the "UI Control" property (to produce a space large enough for input when the field is rendered).